WCramRTC/GA_Classes/Steps/Step3_DisplayingAListOfItem.md

 ## Create a list of items

-1. Globally delcare a list of Items in our `MainWindow.xaml.cs`
+1. Globally declare a list of Items in our `MainWindow.xaml.cs`

 2. In your MainWindow() add two new Items to that list.
 And attach it to your `lbInventory.ItemsSource`.